jdubbeldam/NppChomeDebugPlugin/README.md

 NppChromeDebugPlugin
 ====================
-A simple Notepad++ plugin for debugging javascripts in web applications using the Chrome Debugging Protocol.
+A simple Notepad++ plugin for debugging javascripts in web and NodeJs applications using the Chrome Debugging Protocol.

 ![alt tag](https://github.com/jdubbeldam/NppChomeDebugPlugin/blob/master/images/overview.png)